-A recent survey by the Ponemon Institute, "Digital Transformation & Cyber Risk: What You Need to Know to Stay Safe," found that 55 percent of organizations have had a breach that originated from a third party, and 53 percent say their tools for managing third-party risk are only somewhat effective or are not effective.
-These and related statistics are shown in Figure 9-1.
+A recent survey by the Ponemon Institute, "Digital Transformation & Cyber Risk: What You Need to Know to Stay Safe," found that 55 percent of organizations have had a breach that originated from a third party, and only 29 percent believe their partners would notify them of a compromise.
+Related statistics are shown in Figure 9-1.